stuartheeb/wildfire-visualization/README.md

 ## Disclaimer

 If you are having trouble with dependencies, try using the provided `conda.yml` file in the [code directory](/code/).
-The datasets must be downloaded from the  and placed in the correct folder.
+The datasets must be downloaded from the contest website (link above) and placed in the correct folder.

 ## Results